netgloo/php-samples/php-twitter-text-formatter/readme.md

 #### Build

-Go in the project root's folder than run composer:
+Go in the project root's folder then run composer:

     $ composer update